 - Maintain crop insurance.Use revenue protection crop insurance as security to step out and make profitable pre-harvest sales.
 ADM is proud of an exclusive relationship and encourages farmers work with agents of Crop Risk Services.

 - Set price targets.
 Do some homework and aim for a profit margin—fixed and variable costs + a profit margin.
-(We recommend using the legacy GrainBridge platform until a better one, STRATUM, launches in early 2020.)
+(We recommend using the new GrainBridge platform.)

 - Know what you’re getting into.
 Understand the marketing instrument completely, including its risks and benefits.